preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 The reason this approach is better is because the low-level IO-related components are separated from the higher-level policy.

-This allows the components to change in different rates and for different reasons.
+This allows the components to change at different rates and for different reasons.

 ## Business rules
 We are dividing our application into business rules and plugins.